fabric/fabric/docs/compatibility.rst

   command only runs once, you may now use `runs_once` instead.
 * It looks like the regex behavior of the ``validate`` argument of `prompt` was never actually implemented.
 It now works as advertised.
+* Couldn't think of a good reason for `require` to be a decorator *and* a function, and the function is more versatile in terms of where it may be used, so the decorator has been removed.